Arshad-asd/VenderManagement/README.md

 **Description:**

+The Vendor Management System employs a token-based authentication system to secure API endpoints.
+This system enhances security and ensures that only authenticated users have access to sensitive operations.
+The authentication mechanism is based on JSON Web Tokens (JWT), providing a stateless and secure approach.

 - `POST /api/user/register`: Create a new user.
 - `POST /api/vendor/register`: Create a new vendor.
 - `POST /api/token/`: Sign a new vendor or user Role based.